abelraj20/2-7_Triple_Draw_CFRM/README.md

   Default: `600`

 - `--variant`
   Restrict export to one or more variants.
-Repeat the flag to include multiple variants.
+Repeat argument to include multiple variants.

 Example: